vexor/vx-promo/p/terms.md

-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [http://vexor.io](http://vexor.io) website (the "Service") operated by Evrone LLC ("us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the [http://vexor.io](http://vexor.io) website (the "Service") operated by Vexor LLC ("us", "we", or "our").

 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and